Published Oct 24, 2025

 When this will happen

-General Availability (Worldwide iOS) rollout begins in end of February 2026 and is expected to complete in May 2026 (previously April).
+General Availability (Worldwide Android) rollout begins in end of February 2026 and is expected to complete in mid-year 2026 (previously April).

-General Availability (Worldwide Android) rollout begins in March 2026 (previously February) and is expected to complete in June 2026 (previously April).
+General Availability (Worldwide iOS) rollout begins in April 2026 (previously March) and is expected to complete in mid-year 2026 (previously April).

 How this affects your organization